Prakarsh20/sql-data-warehouse-project/README.md

 # SQL Data Warehouse and Analytics Project

-A data warehouse project built using SQL Server.
-This project covers data loading, ETL processes, data cleaning, data modeling, and data analysis.
+A data warehouse and analytics project built using SQL Server.
+This project covers data loading, ETL processes, data cleaning, data modeling, data quality validation, and business-focused data analysis.

 ---
 ## Data Architecture

 The project uses a three-layer architecture:

 - **Bronze Layer** - Stores the raw data loaded from CSV files.
 - **Silver Layer** - Contains cleaned and transformed data.
-- **Gold Layer** - Contains the final data used for analysis and reporting.
+- **Gold Layer** - Contains the final business-ready data used for analysis and reporting.

 ---

 ## Project Overview

-The main goal of this project is to build a data warehouse using SQL Server and prepare the data for analysis.
+The main goal of this project is to build a SQL Server data warehouse that integrates data from different source systems and prepares it for reliable analysis.

 The project includes:

 1. **Data Architecture** - Designing the warehouse using Bronze, Silver, and Gold layers.
-2. **ETL Processes** - Loading data from CSV files, cleaning it, and transforming it.
+2. **ETL Processes** - Loading data from CSV files, cleaning it, and transforming it into structured datasets.
 3. **Data Modeling** - Creating fact and dimension tables using a star schema.
+4. **Data Quality** - Validating the data and checking for common data quality issues.
-4. **Data Analysis** - Writing SQL queries to analyze customers, products, and sales.
+5. **Data Analysis** - Using SQL to analyze customers, products, sales trends, and key business metrics.
+6. **Reporting** - Creating customer and product reports with useful business KPIs.

 ---